maquins/EWARS_Plus_Server/README.md

-Shiny Dashboard Files for the new EWARS model ewars_Plus
+# EWARS plus Dashboard R scripts for deployment in shinyapps.io/ shiny server

 NB: Please download R-inla zipped package file 'INLA_21.02.23.tar.gz'.This file can be found in the link :https://inla.r-inla-download.org/R/stable/src/contrib/INLA_21.02.23.tar.gz Place the 'INLA_21.02.23.tar.gz' file in the same folder as the shiny App